seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 {% endhighlight %}

-Now the server has to middlewares: guard and router.
-The guard is the first middleware in the chain and it means that the request has to go through the guard before it reaches the router.
-In this case the controller will be executed only if the request passed the guard.
+Now the server has two middlewares: the guard and the router.
+The guard is the first middleware in the chain and it means that the request **has to go through the guard before** it reaches the router.
+In this case, any controller will be executed only if the request passes the guard.

 The guard system will definitely contain several classes, so let's create a new `Auth` namespace in our project and create a new class `Guard` in it: